jdede/coap2xively/README.md

 # coap2xively
 Python script to insert data via CoAP post into xively

-This app requires `virtualenv`:
+This app requires `virtualenv` and gcc:

-- Debian: `sudo apt-get install python-virtualenv`
+- Debian: `sudo apt-get install python-virtualenv build-essential`

 `coap2xively.py`  The script itself.
 You may want to use venv to access the newest version of the required libraries